LidkeLab/matlab-instrument-control/@MIC_ShutterTTL/Readme.md

+# MIC_ShutterTTL
-# MIC_ShutterTTL: Matlab Instrument Control Class for the shutter
+Matlab Instrument Control Class for the shutter
+## Description
 This class controls a Thorlabs SH05 shutter via a Thorlabs KSC101 solenoid controller.
 KSC101 controller is triggerd in (put the controller in trigger mode) via a TTL signal passing